Solaseed Air: Historical fleet

 In September 2014, Solaseed Air retired its last remaining Boeing 737-400 aircraft after previously operating a total of ten 737-400s.
 The airline has since exclusively operated a fleet of Boeing 737-800 aircraft.

 Special liveries

-In December 2020, the airline repainted one of its Boeing 737-800s in a Pokémon themed livery featuring Exeggutor as part of a tourism collaboration with Miyazaki City and The Pokémon Company, during which Exeggutor became Miyazaki's mascot in the collaboration.
+In December 2020, the airline repainted one of its Boeing 737-800 aircraft, registered (JA812X), in a Pokémon-themed livery featuring Exeggutor as part of a tourism collaboration with Miyazaki City and The Pokémon Company, during which Exeggutor became Miyazaki's mascot in the collaboration.
 The aircraft's maiden flight under the promotional livery traveled from Miyazaki to Tokyo.
+The livery was removed in September 2022.

+In March 2023, the airline reintroduced the Pokémon themed livery featuring Exeggutor again on another Boeing 737-800 registered (JA803X).
+The livery is expected to stay with the aircraft for three years.

 Cabin and services

 Solaseed Air's Boeing 737-800 aircraft are configured with 174 or 176 economy class seats, with a standard pitch of 32 in.
 Refreshment services, amenities, and services for families with small children are provided complimentary.

 Frequent-flyer program

 Solaseed Air's frequent-flyer program is Solaseed Smile Club.
 Passengers can accrue mileage under the program based on both the fare and route length of Solaseed Air flights.